-What do you want to see and do when you are abroad?
+What do you want to see and do when you travel abroad?

 Do you visit museums, famous buildings, cathedrals, mosques and temples?
-Do you go on African safaris, climb volcanoes or traipse through tropical rainforests?
-I have done some of these things and enjoyed them, but I’m often equally enthralled by the little stuff, the details, the small scenes and happenings you find in foreign climes.
+Do you go on African safaris, climb volcanoes or traipse through tropical rain forests?
+I have done some of these things and enjoyed them (or not: I once broke my leg in a rainforest in Africa), but I’m often equally enthralled by the little stuff, the funky details, the touching scenes and small happenings you find in foreign climes.
 Here’s a few I “collected” in France.

-Perhaps when you’re in Paris you’d like to treat yourself to a trendy cut at the Carita (if you can get in), but here’s another way to get a hair cut in France: The Coif’ Mobile.
+Perhaps when you’re in Paris you’d like to treat yourself to a trendy cut at Carita, the famous House of Beauty (if you can get in sooner than two years from now), but here’s another way to get a hair cut in France: The Coif’ Mobile.

 Do you enjoy attending big shows, say at Le Moulin Rouge?
 Great fun, I’m sure, but I got a kick out of a small performance by a four-year-old girl in pink shorts.
 Picture this:

 Have you ever been lucky enough to see the Great Migration in East Africa?
-Sadly, I have not, but walking through the French vineyards one day Mother Nature offered us this Tiny Migration:
+Sadly, I have not, but walking through the French vineyards one day Mother Nature offered me this Tiny Snail Migration:

-It was a hot afternoon and I can’t imagine where these snails thought they were going to find relief.
-Are these the real deal escargots?
-I have no idea.
+It was a hot afternoon and I can’t imagine where these tiny snails thought they were going to find relief.
+No, these are not the real deal escargots, but apparently they are also edible.
+La caragouille rosée is the lovely sounding name of this tiny critter for those of you interested in snail trivia.

-Talking about food, don’t we all love coming to France for the food?
-You might covet a table at the five-star restaurant Le Meurice in Paris, but more simple fair is available in the markets.
+Don’t we all love coming to France for the food?
+You might covet a table at the iconic Le Fouquet’s restaurant in Paris, but more simple fair is available in the markets.
 Food of the sort I did not grow up on in my native Holland (but then Dutch cuisine does not have a stellar reputation):

-Lots of wonderful relief sculptures are found in Egypt, but here’s what I discovered in a medieval French village.
+Lots of wonderful relief sculptures are found in Egypt, Greece, the Far East and other tourist places, but here’s what I discovered in a medieval French village.
 Have a close look at the stone carvings to the left and right at the top.

 Here’s a close-up of the one on the right:

 Where do you go to find great art?
 The Louvre?
 The Egyptian Museum?
 The Prado?
-Well, you can find great art anywhere, even in the streets.
+Well, you can find art anywhere, even on garbage cans in the streets.

-One sunny afternoon in yet another village we witnessed the future Tour de France cyclists in training.
+One sunny afternoon in yet another village my prince and I witnessed the future Tour de France cyclists in training.
 Picture this:

 A small square.
 A squirming huddle of a dozen or so 3 and 4-year-olds wearing helmets in rainbow colors.
 They are perched atop tiny bikes without pedals.
 The tots have their feet on the ground, but are barely keeping their balance.
 In front of them stands the instructor, in full fancy cyclist regalia, calling out instructions.
 We watch as the kids scramble back to the side and line up.
 A dozen tiny helmets in a row.
 (Do I have a picture?
 No. I did not bring my camera that day.)